alperenozdnc/ezcli/docs/FEATURES.md

 ## this library documents itself

-yes, you read that right. there a program called `ezdocs` that uses ezcli to generate documentation about ezcli. build ezcli and ezdocs with `make`, install ezdocs as a binary with `make install-docs` and run `ezdocs help` to get started.
+yes, you read that right. there a program called `ezdocs` that uses ezcli to generate documentation about ezcli. build ezcli and ezdocs with `make all`, install ezdocs as a binary with `make install-docs` and run `ezdocs help` to get started.

 ## options are context-aware behaviour containers